ktrnthsnr/Apps-Portfolio/README.md

 ﻿# Apps-Portfolio - Katarina Thisner

-Single-page portfolio application using React state, props, Hooks, and reusable UI components.
+Personal portfolio of websites and server-side applications created this year.
+This website was creating using the JavaScript ReactJS web framework, state, props, Hooks, and reusable UI components.

 ## GitHub URL